 }

-You can setup definitions for each parameter based of the OpenAPI Specification and the plugin will validate each parameter against it.
-For more information see the OpenAPI spec or the OpenAPI examples.
+You can set up definitions for each parameter based on the OpenAPI Specification and the plugin will validate each parameter against it.
+For more information, see the OpenAPI specification or the OpenAPI examples.

 Field Name | Type | Description |